Galaxy and Mass Assembly (GAMA): Mid-infrared properties as tracers of galaxy environment: Discussion

-Secondly, we observe that the \textit{WISE} W3 and W4 luminosity MCFs follow the SFR MCFs in general.
-The W3 band at 12~$\mu\mathrm{m}$ is sensitive to PAH \citep{jarrett2013} which are abundant in actively star forming regions of the galaxy \citep{sandstrom2010} and hence a direct estimate of the global SFR \citep{calzetti2007, treyer2010}.
-The W4 band (22~$\mu\mathrm{m}$) measures the warm dust continuum which provides a reliable measure of star formation in the absence of active galactic nucleus (AGN) activity.
-The { $\text{SFR12}_\text{WISE}$} and { $\text{SFR22}_\text{WISE}$} are monochromatically derived from the W3 and W4 luminosities respectively \citep{cluver2014, cluver2017} and hence the W3 and W4 luminosity MCFs perfectly follow the corresponding SFR MCFs.
-However, the SFRs estimated from mid-IR luminosities represent only a part of the total IR SFR.
-What is lacking would be the largely obscured star formation in dense molecular cores which is best traced by the far-IR bands \citep{lacey2008, jarrett2013}.
-That is, mid-IR luminosities alone do not provide a complete picture of the star formation and hence proper care has to be taken while using W3 and W4 luminosities and their associated SFR estimates for clustering studies.
+Secondly, we observe that the WISE W3 and W4 luminosity MCFs follow the SFR MCFs in general, which is also expected as these bands are indicators of SFR.
+The W3 band at 12~$\mu\mathrm{m}$ is sensitive to PAHs \citep{jarrett2013}, which are abundant in actively star-forming regions of the galaxy \citep{sandstrom2010} and hence a direct estimate of the global SFR \citep{calzetti2007, treyer2010}.
+The W4 band (22~$\mu\mathrm{m}$) measures the warm dust continuum, which provides a reliable measure of star formation in the absence of active galactic nucleus (AGN) activity.
+However, the connection between W3 and W4 bands and SFR is not direct either: their MCFs do not agree perfectly.
+It is to be noted that the SFRs estimated from mid-IR luminosities represent only a part of the total IR SFR.
+What is lacking would be the largely obscured star formation in dense molecular cores, which is best traced by the far-IR bands \citep{lacey2008, jarrett2013}.
+That is, mid-IR luminosities alone do not provide a complete picture of the star formation. \citet{sureshkumar2021} observed a similar relation between $u$ -band luminosity and SFR.
+These two results lead to the conclusion that monochromatic indicators are not the perfect proxies of the SFR in the context of galaxy clustering.
+These indicators may miss parts of the clustering signal that is connected to the total star formation activity in the galaxies.
+At this point, it is interesting to check the impact of estimation techniques of stellar mass and SFR on the clustering measurements.
+We discuss this in Sect.~\ref{sec:discussion_diffest}.